is8ac/aural2/paper/aural2.md

 # Results
 ## Quantitative performance
 The neural net used by Aural2 is continuously trained in real time from a dynamically collected training set.
 The distribution of data added to the training set changes depending on the environment and user, which depend on the state of the Aural2 model.

-For example, because the collection of training data is triggered by the `saveAudio` intent, all clips of audio contain the an utterance which some past state of the model thinks is the user telling it to save audio.
+For example, because the collection of training data is triggered by the `saveAudio` intent, all clips of audio contain an utterance which some past state of the model thought was the user telling it to save audio.
 If the model is well trained, it will only contain true examples, but badly trained models will collect many false positives.
-Because of this bias, the model quickly approach 0 false positives.
+Because of this bias, the model quickly approach 0 false positives for the `saveAudio` intent.

 There is no standard training or test set for Aural2; each user is encouraged to generate their own training set, and to keep saving and